 It is the answer to this question that leads us to the second revelation about how best to preserve your cognitive faculties – maybe even your sanity…

 INSIGHT #2: THIS COMPOUND DISCOVERED IN STRAWBERRIES INHIBITS CHRONIC BRAIN INFLAMMATION

 It is remarkable how often plant-based extracts have proven to work just as well or better as a form of medicine than any drug devised in the laboratory.

-Still, when it comes to the human brain you might be surprised to learn that one of the leading candidates for a breakthrough in dementia prevention is the strawberry.
+Still, when it comes to the human brain you might be surprised to learn that one of the leading candidates for a breakthrough in brain health preservation is the strawberry.

-Scientists have been able to show that fisetin performs its magic by dramatically lowering brain inflammation, a likely key driver in the development of dementia [Ref.
-7].
+Scientists have been able to show that fisetin performs its magic by significantly lowering brain inflammation, a likely key driver in the development of brain shrinkage [Ref.
+10].

-So, does this mean that eating fisetin-rich strawberries over the course of your lifetime could protect you against dementia?
+So, does this mean that eating fisetin-rich strawberries over the course of your lifetime could protect you against brain damage?

 Unfortunately the answer seems to be no.

 Because to gain the desired fisetin-derived neuroprotection you would have to consume at least 10 pounds of strawberries every day.
 You would be eating strawberries to the exclusion of every other food type.
 Every day.
 For your entire life!